-Today’s recipe, my Wild Blueberry and Mango Protein Smoothie, is my submission to the #wildyoursmoothie contest that I entered this month.
+Today’s recipe, my Wild Blueberry and Mango Protein Smoothie, is a great way to start off a new year of healthy eating.

-It’s a great way to introduce you to “wild blueberries” and show you not only one of the ways you can use them, but how they differ from regular cultivated blueberries.
+It’s also the perfect opportunity to introduce you to “wild blueberries” and show you not only one of the ways you can use them, but how they differ from regular cultivated blueberries.

 I always, always, always have at least 3 bags of frozen organic wild blueberries in my freezer at all times.

 Why?
 They make the perfect addition to smoothies, smoothie bowls and other desserts.